flymax/testSchoolAppWDIO/README.md

 6. Enter browser devtools by pressing F12 key, once opened switch to console tab if not already selected.
 We can find that the console has printed errors stating CORS blocked.

+## Runing the script
+1. Clone the project.
+2. Ensure to have nodejs, chrome browser(latest stable) installed, (optional)having a code editor such as VScode helps
+3. Run "npm install" command from project directory (will install dependancy modules into project folder).
+4. to run the test enter command "npx wdio run ./wdio.conf.js" from project directory on CLI.